revanthparsa/M.Tech./README.md

-# Projects and reports done in M.Tech.
+# Projects details and reports done in M.Tech.